zitadel/zitadel/CONTRIBUTING.md

 The reviewers will provide you feedback and approve your changes as soon as they are satisfied.
 If we ask you for changes in the code, you can follow the [GitHub Guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/incorporating-feedback-in-your-pull-request) to incorporate feedback in your pull request.

+Each PR requires review from at least one other developer familiar with the codebase and the specific area being modified.
+Reviews focus on:
+- Code Quality and Style: Adherence to defined coding style guides ensures code readability and maintainability across the codebase.
+- Functionality and Logic: Reviewers check for potential bugs, logical errors, and edge cases that might not have been considered.
+- Overall Design and Maintainability: The review process also assesses the overall design choices and the maintainability of the introduced code.
+- Constructive Feedback: Reviews should provide constructive feedback to help the developer improve the code and ensure it meets quality standards.

 <!-- TODO: how to do this via git -->
 <!-- TODO: change commit message via git -->